Varun-Chakraborty/compiler/README.md

 - [Motivation](#motivation)

 ## Quick Start
+You have two options to run the tool:

+### Installation
+You can download the latest pre-compiled executables for Windows, macOS, and Linux from the [Latest Release](https://github.com/Varun-Chakraborty/compiler/releases/latest) page.

+Just download the .zip archive for your operating system, unzip the file, and you're ready to go!

+### From Source
 Example assembly codes are present in the repository in the [`examples`](./examples) folder.

 1. Clone the repository: